chalk-it-up/slate/source/includes/booking/5_complete.md

 ## Complete Event Booking
-This endpoint allows an event booking to be completed.
+This endpoint allows an event booking to be completed by the student after the event has been attended.

-This handler needs work on the validation:
-- cannot complete until the event is over

-I also still need to send notifications to student, parent and organisation

 ```shell
 http PATCH example.com/api/bookings/164352822259788